ISISComputingGroup/ibex_developers_manual/Useful-tools.md

 where username is the local user on the instrument PC (e.g. `spudulike`).

 To stop/restart an IOC, press `CTRL+X` and to exit the console press `CTRL+E`, then `C`, then `.`.

+## Modbus

+[QModMaster](https://sourceforge.net/projects/qmodmaster/) is a useful piece of software to probe Modbus devices much like Putty is used with serial/Ethernet connected devices.